pfillima/fa18-516-06/paper/paper.md

 HDInsight is the Azure services for clustering Apache Hadoop, Apache Spark, Kafka, Apache HBase, Hive, and Storm and are built around the Hortonworks Data Platform.
 The concepts of the Hadoop ecosystem go beyond the scope of this chapter, but this section is an overview of the different HDInsight services available and how they can be used within Azure.

+Azure HDInsight services are typically used when working with massive amounts of data in the internet of things and streaming real-time analytics scenarios.
+There are many ways under the HDInsight umbrella to setup clusters according to business needs.
+The following show  for example configuring clusters using Apache Spark for parallel processing or Apache Storm for use with real-time streaming analytics.
+Apache HBase can be clustered in Azure for businesses needing a NoSQL database to store unstructured or semi-structured data.
+HBase brings very large tables having billions of rows and millions of columns.
+Apache Kafka can also be clustered under Azure HDInsight.
+Apache Kafka is a popular platform for streaming pipelines [fa18-516-06-Azure_HDInsightClustering].

-One the of the strengths of HDInsight is that these services are available in Azure without the stress of implementing these clusters in on-premesis servers and have seamless integration with other Azure services.
+One the of the strengths of HDInsight is that these services are available in Azure without the work of implementing these clusters in on-premesis servers and also having seamless integration with other Azure services.
 These services have high performance, five nines (99.999%) SLA and can be used on a per-use basis therefore cutting costs of permanent uptime.

-Azure HDInsight services are typically used when working with massive amounts of data in the internet of things and streaming real-time analytics scenarios.
-There are many ways under the HDInsight umbrella to setup clusters according to business needs, for example configuring clusters using Apache Spark for parallel processing or Apache Storm for use with real-time streaming analytics.

-#### Spark

-#### Kafka

-#### HBase

-#### Hive

-#### Storm